winterland1989/stdio/README.md

 Guide
 -----

-I will try to give a briefly introduction on this package to help you get started, the first step is to get some knowledge on [primitive](http://hackage.haskell.org/package/primitive), it's well documented and used widely as the interface to GHC's primitive operations.
+I will try to give a briefly introduction on this package to help you get started, the first step is to get some knowledge on [primitive](http://hackage.haskell.org/package/primitive), it's well documented and used widely as the interface to GHC's primitive operations, then we can get started.

 + The `Arr` class

+Module `Data.Array` in stdio defined:

 ```haskell
 class Arr (marr :: * -> * -> *) (arr :: * -> * ) a | arr -> marr, marr -> arr where